CodeZeus-dev/acebook-SassBook/README.md

 As a Bragger
 So that I can find the person I am looking for
-I want to be able to scan through all bragbook users
+I want to be able to see a list of all Bragbook users

 As a Bragger
 So that I can keep tabs on my “friends”
 I want to be able to add friends to my friends list

 As a Bragger
-So that I can keep tabs on my “friends”
+So people can see my beautiful face
-I want to be able to view my friends’ profiles.
+I want to be able to upload a profile picture

-As Makers
-So that we show off our wonderful social media site
-We want to deploy our project to Heroku

 As a Bragger
-So people can see more of my beautiful face
-I want to be able upload a display a picture for my profile
+So that I can let my friends know I care about their interests I want to be able to comment on their posts

 As a Bragger
-So that I can let my friends know I care about their interests I can comment on their posts

-As a Bragger
-So that I can let my friends know I really care about their interests I can like their posts and other comments
+So that I can let my friends know I really care about their interests I want to be able to like their posts
 ```

 ### <u>Planning:</u>
 #### User Flowchart:
+In the initial planning stage we created this flow chart to help visualise the user journey.
 ![User Flowchart](app/assets/images/User_Flowchart.png)
-#### Class Diagram
+#### Class Diagrams
+During planning we drafted class diagrams to aid the creation of our databases.
 ![Entity Relationship Diagram](app/assets/images/Diagrams.png)
 #### StoryBoard:
+We created basic mock-ups of each of our pages to guide us through front-end design.
 ![Slide3](app/assets/images/StoryBoard1.png)
 ![Slide1](app/assets/images/StoryBoard2.png)
 ![Slide1](app/assets/images/StoryBoard3.png)
 ![Slide1](app/assets/images/StoryBoard4.png)

 ### <u>Features:</u>
+- ✅ Sign-up, Login & Sign-out
-- ✅ Sign-up and Login, details saved
+- ✅ CRUD posts
 - ✅ Displays posts history
-- ✅ CRUD posts
-- ✅ Search toolbar
 - ✅ Adding Braggers
 - ✅ Viewing other Braggers Profiles
 - ✅ Commenting on Posts
-- ✅ Display pictures
+- ✅ Profile Picture
 - ✅ Liking posts && comments

+###### <u>Features we would like to implement going forward</u>
-- ❌ Instant Messaging
+- 🔮 Instant Messaging
+- 🔮 Devise Email reset Integration